 In 2019, the Federal Communications Commission (FCC) published a study indicating US carriers have substantially overstated their coverage maps.
 (Source: https://docs.fcc.gov/public/attachments/DOC-361165A1.pdf) The US carriers' networks are starting in a position of capital deficiency to provide the LTE coverage advertised to retail customers.
 Fudging the coverage maps may account for the oddity that US LTE performance is sub-par while availability is, supposedly, good.

-The reasons network operators overstated their coverage is complex, and involves subsidies available to small rural network operators.
-But the take-away is that carriers are not above some gamesmanship to gain an advantage, or a subsidy, or even to deny a subsidy to companies they may someday acquire.
+The reasons network operators overstated their coverage are complex, and involve subsidies available to small rural network operators.
+The take-away is that carriers are not above some gamesmanship to gain an advantage, or a subsidy, or even to deny a subsidy to companies they may someday acquire.

 When network operators get their profits squeezed, they will reach for any opportunity to increase revenue.
 The most straightforward way to do that is to raise prices, which are already high in the US.
 There are worse ways to increase revenue.